All Products

 Configure a persistent policy-based route

-1. Run the following command to create and open the config_dual_traffic.sh file:
+1. Create and open the config_dual_traffic.sh file.

 sudo vim config_dual_traffic.sh